 - Most of all take a little time for yourself don’t be afraid to call a sitter, what do I mean by that?
 Don’t be afraid to ask blogger friends that have similar blogging styles, to do a guest post here and there.
 It not only helps build new readers for both of you, it often allows you to take a day of rest or a week if needed.

-- Learn to enjoy your blog and the time spent with your blog, just like you would enjoy spending time with your child.
+- Learn to enjoy your blog and the time spent on your blog, just like you would enjoy spending time with your child.
 Your blog will gleam with happiness and grow with nurturing.

 - Consistency is vital to the success of your blog.
 You should maintain a calendar or simply choose to post Mondays, Wednesdays, and Fridays.
 Consistency means being in it for the long haul.